Yudhajeet-debug/Gemini-AI-assistant-integration/README.md

 // IMPORTANT: Replace with your actual API key const API_KEY = "YOUR_GEMINI_API_KEY"
 ```
 - Integrate it into your project and start chatting away like it’s 2049.
-Bonus points if you pretend it’s sentient 🤖
+Bonus points if you pretend it’s sentient! 🤖